shaggy005/pwn.mitm.shaunak/untangling_users.md

 When you launch a challenge in Privileged Mode (by clicking the `Privileged` button instead of the `Start` button), the resulting container will give you full `sudo` access to allow you to introspect and debug to your heart's content, but of course with a placeholder flag. root@users~using-sudo:~#
 ````
+### Steps

+In this challenge, I checked the commands I was allowed to run using sudo without entering a password.
+The output showed that I had unrestricted sudo privileges.
+I used sudo -i to open a root shell and verified my identity as root.
+From there, I accessed the flag directly by reading it from the given file paths, completing the task successfully.

+### What I Learned

+I learned how sudo works as a safer and more controlled alternative to su.
+Instead of switching users entirely, it allows the execution of specific commands with elevated privileges based on configured policies in the /etc/sudoers file.
+I also understood the difference between privilege escalation using su (password-based) and sudo (policy-based), and how modern Linux systems rely on sudo for system administration.

+### References

+man sudo and man sudoers